mlcommons-science/benchmark/README.md

 This is the list of current attriutes

+* date: date first found

+* expired: date when we first noted it is no longer valid

+* valid: yes if still valid

 * name: The name of the benchmark

 * url: The main url for the benchmark